S-1 Robotic Bird is a flying, radio-controlled (RC) ornithopter

 course it flies by flapping wings.
 But the S-1 Robotic Bird

 goes a step further.
-It has an onboard computer that acts
+It uses an onboard computer that acts

 like the brain of a real bird, giving you complete control